xinyu-intel/sockeye/wnmt18/README.md

 ## Training Pipeline

+**Pre-generated results of the Data, Model Training, and Evaluation steps for the baseline system can be downloaded [here](https://drive.google.com/file/d/1ZVYgR7GuumlbenF-r093RhhB12YWZzlN/view?usp=sharing).**

 This task uses pre-processed training data so the pipeline consists of only a few steps.
 Start by creating a work directory outside of the Sockeye directory.

 ```